• Blog, Confessions of a Sports Parent, Sports

 Turning the Big 4-0

-They say that when you turn 40 you enter into a new stage of life where you begin to see things more completely, or maybe better put, you begin to see things as they really are rather than what you want them to be.
-Ideology and theory become less of a focus and the messiness of what is real life becomes more of a comfortable norm.
-Maybe it is about being content within the “grey” areas of our lives, a place where we seem to be better suited to hold two opposing things together without discounting either.
-This has certainly been the case for me as I reflect upon the…
+They say that when you turn 40, you enter a new stage of life where you begin to see things more thoroughly—or, better put, as they are rather than as you want them to be.
+Ideology and theory become less of a focus, and the messiness of life becomes more of a comfortable norm.
+Maybe it is about being content within the “grey” areas of our lives, where we seem better suited to hold two opposing things together without discounting either.
+This has undoubtedly been the case for me as I reflect upon the immense beauty and suffering in my own life.
+Both of these are constantly present, but when…

 • Blog